dean0x7d/pybinding/docs/tutorial/shape_symmetry.rst

     )
     model.system.plot()

-As you can see, making the period bigger than the shape (1.7 nm vs. 1.5 nm), results in just the finite sized part of the system.
+As you can see, making the period larger than the shape (1.7 nm vs. 1.5 nm), results in just the finite-sized part of the system.
 Don't do this.

 The combination of shape and symmetry can be more complex as shown here with a nanoribbon ring structure.